Congressional Medal of Honor Society

 Recognizes Americans who accomplish extraordinary feats of heroism by risking their lives for the benefit of others in a dire situation.

-Recognizes a community-based organization for its exceptional impact or mission in supporting our nation’s military service members and families.
+Recognizes a community-based non-profit organization for its exceptional impact or mission in supporting our nation’s military service members and families.

 Recognizes young Americans age 8-17 for placing others before themselves through volunteer service.